-Below is a range of information that will help you get a better understanding of what a return to school or our remote learning offer will look like this January.
-We will outline the measures we are putting in place to ensure the safety and wellbeing of pupils, staff and our whole school community.
+Below is a range of information that will help you get a better understanding of what a return to school on March 8th will look like and will outline the measures we are putting in place to ensure the safety and wellbeing of pupils, staff and our whole school community.
+It is very similar to how we worked in September and we found that everything ran very smoothly.

 Dates for pupils returning